Finite $N$ Hilbert Spaces of Bilocal Holography: Conclusions

 \section{Conclusions}

 We have discussed in this work two descriptions of the Hilbert space for finite $N$ singlets in vector theories: (i) the bilocal formulation, in which the space of configurations is viewed as a K\"ahler phase space and quantized using geometric quantization, and (ii) the direct construction in terms of gauge-invariant operators, whose counting is captured by the Molien--Weyl formula.
-We showed that these perspectives are equivalent, in the sense that the number of independent invariants coincides with the dimension of the Hilbert space, obtained through (overcomplete) geometric quantization.
-Finally a third specification of the Hilbert space is introduced, based on group of invariants, the details of this will be presented in a subsequent publication.
+We showed that these perspectives are equivalent, in the sense that the number of independent invariants coincides with the dimension of the Hilbert space\footnote{The proposal for the Hilbert space made in~\cite{Anninos:2017eib} does not agree with the finite $N$ Hilbert space of either bosons or fermions.
+In particular, that proposal misses the secondary class of states.}, obtained through (overcomplete) geometric\cite{Das:2012dt} quantization.
+Finally a third specification of the Hilbert space is introduced, based on group of invariants; the details of this will be presented in the companion publication~\cite {Us2}.

+We would like to acknowledge discussions with Sumit Das and Junjie Zheng.
+We are grateful to Junjie Zheng for correcting an error in the earlier version.
 The work of RdMK was supported by a start up research fund of Huzhou University, a Zhejiang Province talent award and by a Changjiang Scholar award.
 J.Y. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (RS-2022-NR069038) and by the Brain Pool program funded by the Ministry of Science and ICT through the National Research Foundation of Korea (RS-2023-00261799).